Back to Resources library

 Here are examples of striking ads created using a muted palette.
 This supports the idea behind this trend that less can be more.
 Interestingly, the OkCupid and Recess ads combine hues together to complete the eye-catching effect.

 In Spotify’s 2019 video campaign, they created a series of 11 videos with 25 illustrations depicting the wide range of moods apparent in music.
 In each of these vignettes, the animated characters are seen against a different colored background.
-Significantly, the colors themes were all comprised of muted tones.
-Even though the colors are more understated than what we’re use to seeing, this ad proves they still have the same versatility and poignancy as their vibrant counterparts.
+Significantly, the color themes were all comprised of muted tones.
+Even though the colors are more understated than what we’re used to seeing, this ad proves they still have the same versatility and poignancy as their vibrant counterparts.

 Recently, Pantone announced the color of the year, “Classic Blue.”
 This shade certainly embodies the calm spirit of 2020’s muted palette.
 The color is intended to resemble the sky at dusk.
 “It’s a color that anticipates what’s going to happen next,” said Laurie Pressman, the vice president of the Pantone Color Institute, which selects the Color of the Year.